ans-group/docs.ukfast.co.uk/source/ecloud/public/vm-power-cycle.md

 # VM Power Cycle

-In the event that you need to reboot or power on or off a VM this can be actioned through [MyUKFast](https://portal.ans.co.uk/ecloud-public), by selecting the VM and navigating to the reboot tab along the top.
+In the event that you need to reboot or power on or off a VM this can be actioned through [ANS Portal](https://portal.ans.co.uk/ecloud-public), by selecting the VM and navigating to the reboot tab along the top.
 This will display the following.

 ![vmReboot](files/vmReboot.png)